Academic Information and Policies

 A. Policy Statement

 Harassment is especially serious when it threatens relationships between teacher and student or supervisor and subordinate.
-In such situations, harassment exploits unfairly the power inherent in a faculty member or supervisor’s position.
+In such situations, harassment unfairly exploits the power inherent in a faculty member or supervisor’s position.
 Through grades, salary or wage increases, recommendations for advanced study, promotion and the like, a supervisor or faculty member may have a decisive influence on the students, faculty members, or staff member’s career at Waldorf University and beyond.

 B. Definitions

-Harassment: The University defines harassment as any behavior which creates an intimidating, hostile, or offensive work, learning, or campus living environment, and which is based on race, ethnicity, gender, age, disability, religion, sexual orientation, veteran’s status, or any other legally protected characteristic if such conduct would be offensive to a reasonable person.
+Harassment: The University defines harassment as any behavior that creates an intimidating, hostile, or offensive work, learning, or campus living environment and which is based on race, ethnicity, gender, age, disability, religion, sexual orientation, veteran’s status, or any other legally protected characteristic if such conduct would be offensive to a reasonable person.
 Additional information on Sexual Harassment and the University’s policy related to Consensual Relationships can be found at the end of this policy.

-Campus Hearing Board: A selected group of employees and students which serves as a jury and review board for major student conduct situations, including student-to-student harassment.
+Campus Hearing Board: A selected group of employees and students serves as a jury and review board for major student conduct situations, including student-to-student harassment.

 • the Vice President for Business Affairs;

-• the Dean of Students;
+• the Vice President for Student Life/Dean of Students;

 • the Vice President for Academic Affairs;